RedisLabs/redismodules.com/rmhub/web/static/markdown/certified_redis_modules.md

-Modules displaying the "Certified module" icon <span class="octicon octicon-verified module-certified" aria-hidden="true"></span> are certified by Redis Labs to be compatible both with the open source as well as the enterprise versions of Redis, [<span class="redisefont">redis<sup>e</sup></span>](https://redislabs.com/why-redis/redis-enterprise/).
+Modules displaying the "Certified module" icon <span class="octicon octicon-verified module-certified" aria-hidden="true"></span> are certified by Redis Labs to be compatible both with the open source as well as the enterprise versions of Redis.

-To have a module certified by Redis Labs make sure you check the _"Apply for certification"_ box while submitting it.
+To have a module certified by Redis Labs make sure you check the _"Apply for certification"_ box when submitting it.

-Some of the certified modules are also integrated with <span class="redisefont">redis<sup>e</sup></span>.

-To have a certified module integrated, please click here <-- TBD.
+Certification requirements:

+- Documentation
+- Tests
+- TBD

+Certification is currently free of charge.
+Redis Labs may refuse to certify a module ....
+TBD